beakbahama/log/docs/chins.md

 > [!NOTE]
-> This document is a work in progress, but I’m sharing it now as it already contains useful information.
-Last major update: [2024-09-22](#updates)
+> This document is a work in progress, but I’m sharing it early as it already contains important information.
+Last major update: [2024-09-23](#updates)

 # On the Emergence and Purpose of the Human Chin: The Only Unique Human Feature